-For protein intake, we’re going to calculate it based on lean body mass rather than total bodyweight.
-Reason being is because the more fat you have, the more skewed the protein calculations become.
+For protein intake, we’re going to calculate it based on lean body mass rather than total body weight.
+Reason being is that the more fat you have, the more skewed the protein calculations become.
 Fat tissue does not need protein, just lean tissue does.
-Therefore there’s no real reason to base it off total weight unless you’re a lean individual and want to save yourself time from confusion math (which is absolutely fine).
+Therefore there’s no real reason to base it off total weight unless you’re a lean individual and want to save yourself time from confusing math (which is absolutely fine).
 But if you can determine an exact or relatively close estimate of your current body fat levels, that will ultimately be best for your protein intake.

 This is done by subtracting your total BF% from your total weight/mass.
-Example would be a 200lb male at 12% BF.
-12% of 200lbs is 24lbs – which means he has 24lbs of fat tissue and 176lbs of fat free mass.
+An example would be a 200lb male at 12% BF.
+12% of 200lbs is 24lbs – which means he has 24lbs of fat tissue and 176lbs of fat-free mass.